Chiwen

-Chiwen (蚩吻 (chīwěn, ch'ih-wen, hornless-dragon mouth)) is a Chinese dragon, and in Chinese mythology is one of the 9 sons of the dragon.
-He is depicted in imperial roof decorations and other ornamental motifs in traditional Chinese architecture and art.
+Chiwen (蚩吻 (chīwěn, ch'ih-wen, hornless-dragon mouth)) is a roof ornamental motif in traditional Chinese architecture and art.
+Chiwen is also the name of a Chinese dragon that mixes features of a fish, and in Chinese mythology is one of the nine sons of the dragon, which are also used as imperial roof decorations.

+As architectural ornaments or waterspouts, they are comparable with Western gargoyles, but are not related to the mythological character.